erischon/sportsee-frontend/README.md

 ### mode Development (default mode)

-you must have `REACT_APP_MODE = "development”` active in the file sportsee-frontend/.env
+- you must have `REACT_APP_MODE = "development”` active in the file sportsee-frontend/.env
+- This mode use Mocked Data

 ### mode Production

-you must have `REACT_APP_MODE = "production”` active in the file sportsee-frontend/.env
+- you must have `REACT_APP_MODE = "production”` active in the file sportsee-frontend/.env
+- This mode use Backend API

 When you switch the mode you must re start the App :